 Gensler’s design for the American Physical Therapy Association’s new headquarters in Alexandria, Virginia highlights the possibilities.
-The project, which opened its doors on Jan.
-15, features a ground level space suitable for a pop-up clinic, as well as a front lawn designed to function as a public park and fitness station for runners and cyclists.
+The project, which opened its doors in January 2021, features a ground level space suitable for a pop-up clinic, as well as a front lawn designed to function as a public park and fitness station for runners and cyclists.
 It creates the opportunity for a flexible reimagining of how a commercial office building can actively support community health.Childcare: the elephant in the room

 Our workplace survey also found that Gen Z and Millennial respondents were four times more likely than Boomers to rank childcare as a top priority.
 Considering that an estimated 20 to 35% of women who give birth never return to their previous job, investing in childcare support for new mothers can have profound benefits in years to come by maintaining gender balance at higher experience levels.